securisec/cliam/README.md

 [![asciicast](https://asciinema.org/a/goBHd7DlnoOb1x61ljkH2ywc1.png)](https://asciinema.org/a/goBHd7DlnoOb1x61ljkH2ywc1)

 ## Description
 Cliam is a simple cloud permissions identifier.
 There are two main components to the CLI.
 Most of the enumerated permissions are list, describe or get permissions.
-Only permissions that does not require a specific resource are tested.

 - `enumerate` which can be used to enumerate specific permissions (recommended)
 - Some service providers have service groups that can check for permissions for a specific subset of services/resources.